epj-adit/engineering-projekt-infrastructure/README.md

-# ADIT Engineering Projekt Infrastructure
+# ADIT Engineering Project Infrastructure

-Documentations to allow the setup of the infrastructure.
+Documentation to allow the setup of the infrastructure.

 Please note that this documentation only covers the setup of a production instance, although the repository also contains configuration files for `-develop` instances.
 These can be setup just like the production system (except having `-develop` in names everywhere).